sebbo2002/fhem-cli/readme.md

 ## 🔁 Setup Homebridge restart

 FHEM CLI allows you to setup hooks.
-These hooks are then called, when a given attribute changes value.
+These hooks are called, when a given attribute changes.
 You can use this feature to restart Homebridge when it's configuration changes.

-To do this, you need to create a new bash file on your computer running FHEM.
+To do this, you need to create a new bash file on your FHEM box.
 Running this file will restart your Homebridge:

 ```bash
 #!/usr/bin/env bash